Laillaa/CStat-Project/Report.md

 #### 2. Histogram of Residuals

-The histograms gives the shape of the distribution of the residuals.
+The histograms give the shape of the distribution of the residuals.
 The ideal is a bell-shaped curved centered at 0.
 In our figure the residuals are centered and exhibit symmetry, but the peak is sharp and the tails are long—confirming leptokurtic behavior, in line with the kurtosis and Jarque-Bera statistics.

 #### 3. **Q-Q Plot (Quantile-Quantile Plot)**